whowechina/musec_pico/README.md

 * 12x JST-SH1.0 4-pin connectors (JA1 to JA5, JB1 to JB5, Pedal, J1 on pedal board).
   https://www.amazon.com/Kidisoii-Connector-Mounting-Vertical-SH1-0-SMT-Ver/dp/B0CXMZ3J1Y?th=1
 * 6x JST-SH1.0 dual-end 4-pin cables, 50-100mm length.
    The connector footprint on PCB also supports hand soldering.
-So if you can't find the connectors or the cables, you can solder the wires directly to the PCB.1
+So if you can't find the connectors or the cables, you can solder the wires directly to the PCB.
    RC hobby sites often have SH1.0 4P silicone cables, but with only one end connector.
 You can solder the other end to the PCB.
 It's still a good choice.
 * 7x Kailh Choc v1.
 Choose heavy ones (70gf), I think the yellow with 70g force is the best.
   <img src="doc/choc_v1_heavy.jpg" width="70%">
-* 1x MX Switch, I personally use Gateron POM CJ BOX.
+* 1x MX-compatible switch, I personally use Gateron POM CJ BOX.
 * 1x Plate-mounting stabilizer for the MX switch, 6.25U.
   https://www.amazon.com/GATERON-Stabilizer-Mechanical-Keyboard-Satellite/dp/B0C137DG5Q/